-But that kind of extreme is just the tip of the iceberg, according to research published today in the journal Science Advances.
+But that kind of extreme is just the tip of the iceberg, according to research published in May 2020 in the journal Science Advances.
 Combing global weather records at an unusually fine level of detail, climatologists at Columbia University found that globally, combined extreme heat and humidity events are occurring more frequently, even more so than scientists previously thought.
 The tally includes a small but growing number of instances where heat and humidity conditions reached levels that would be deadly to most people.

 The study focused on a metric called wet bulb temperature, which is similar to heat index and also combines heat and humidity.
 Because of how they are calculated, wet bulb temperatures are typically lower than the ambient air temperature, even though humidity makes heat feel more intense.
 A typical summer day in New York City has a wet bulb temperature in the low 70s F (low 20s C); Baltimore’s 2019 heat wave maxed out at around 30°C (86°F) wet bulb temperature.